TestCentricity/testcentricity_web/README.md

     end

-Refer to the Class List documentation for the **PageObject** and **PageSection** classes for details on the class methods used for declaring and instantiating **UI Elements**.
+Refer to the Class List documentation for the `PageObject` and `PageSection` classes for details on the class methods used for declaring and instantiating `UIElements`.
 Examples of UI element declarations can be found in the ***Adding UI Elements to your Page Object*** and
 ***Adding UI Elements to your PageSection Object*** sections above.

 ### UIElement Inherited Methods

-With TestCentricity, all UI elements are based on the **UIElement** class, and inherit the following methods:
+With TestCentricity, all UI elements are based on the `UIElement` class, and inherit the following methods:

 **Action methods:**